amandaeze97/cs3041-designManifesto/README.md

      - low-fidelity = involves the use of basic models or examples of the product being tested, such as storyboarding and sketching
      - high-fidelity = looks and operates closer to the finished product, such as a 3D plastic model with movable parts
 3. **User Testing**
-   - refers to evaluating a product or service by testing it with representative users, to identify any usability problems, collect qualitative and quantitative data and determine the participant's satisfaction with the product
+   - refers to evaluating a product or service by testing it with representative users, to identify any usability problems, collect qualitative and quantitative data and determine the participant's satisfaction with the product.
+If feedback is neutral/negative or the value proposition isn’t clear to the user, revise your prototype and run another round of testing.
 4. **Finalization**
-   -
+   - ...

 #### BRAINSTORMING